apiok/documentation/docs/method/en/graph.user/graph.user.messages/post.md

 }
 {% endhighlight %}

-**Mass user messages**
+**Direct user messages**

-It is possible to send the same message from group to multiple users at a time.
+It is possible to send a message from group to a single or multiple users at once.

 User must allow to receive group messages before it can be sent to him.